art3mHQ/cv2_motion_detector/README.md

 ### Run

-From cli type something like that:
+From cli type something like:

 ```
 python3 cv2_to_detect_motion.py